QFPay/docs/docs/pre-authorisation/Online Pre-Authorisation.md

 ## Refunding Completed (`CAPTURED`) Transactions

-For integration, please refer to the "Common API" section of the documentation.
+For integration, please refer to the "General API" section of the documentation.
 Please note that the syssn used in the refund transaction should correspond to the syssn returned upon the /authtrade request.

 ## Notifications